tlrobinson/evil.css/README.md

 A script called `evil-safari-mac.sh` is included that automates setting Safari's user stylesheet to the latest version of evil.css.
 Run it on any Mac using Terminal.app with this easy to remember URL:

     curl -L bit.ly/evil-safari-mac | sh

+Uninstall it by deselecting the stylesheet in Safari's preferences, or execute this in a shell:

+    defaults write "com.apple.Safari" "WebKitUserStyleSheetEnabledPreferenceKey" "1"

 Credits
 -------